 If, as an arhat… We’re now an arhat.
 I’m a liberated being.
 Now what?
 So, although it is possible for arhats to develop bodhichitta, maybe I don’t.
 So what do I do as an arhat?
 So we’re in a pure land, with this type of pure body which changes from moment to moment, but is going to go on forever – not going to get old, it’s not going to degenerate, not get sick, not die – and we will do various meditations.
 Sometimes we’ll be totally absorbed on voidness.
 Sometimes we will be absorbed on other things.
 While we’re absorbed on voidness, our mind doesn’t make an appearance of true existence.
 And while we’re focused on other things, or not meditating, then our mind still makes appearances of true existence.
 But we can develop bodhichitta, either before we attain liberation or after.
 So either, at that stage, we can stay in a pure land and study Mahayana with a Sambhoghakaya Buddha, receive the teachings and then do the meditations, the practice – stay in a pure land and achieve enlightenment – or we can manifest as humans (or as anything else; usually it’s humans) and, like a bodhisattva, work to help others.
 Now, in that case, we still have mental bodies that don’t degenerate.
 So they change from moment to moment, but our actual mental body doesn’t get old, or get sick, or die.
 But it has a basis for imputation (gdags-gzhi).
 This is an important point.
 Not so easy, the last point.

 So this is a difficult point.
 We have the gross elements of an ordinary body, coming from a mother and father.
 This is the exact same mechanism as with a Buddha, the Nirmanakaya Buddha.
-The gross elements, coming from the parents, this is a basis for imputation of the mental body of an arhat.
-Basis for imputation.
-Basis for labeling it.
-Just as the gross elements of a human body would be the basis for labeling a Nirmanakaya of a Buddha.
+The gross elements, coming from the parents, are basis for imputation of the mental body of an arhat.
+Just as the gross elements of a human body would be the basis for imputation of a Nirmanakaya of a Buddha.
 We have a dream body.
 Right?
-So what do we label a dream body on?
+So what is the basis for imputation of it in a dream?
 Or we have a Nirmanakaya of a Buddha.
-In the case of a Buddha, it’s the subtlest wind.
+In the case of a Buddha, the basis for imputation is the subtlest wind.
 In the case of an arhat, it’s the subtle elements.
-And don’t think in terms of either of those being a solid entity that then goes – like an atman – and sits inside a body and possesses it and controls it, and then goes out when it’s finished.
+And don’t think in terms of any of these – a Nirmanakaya of a Buddha, a mental body of an arhat, or a dream body of an ordinary person – as being a solid entity that, like an atman, comes into and sits inside a body and possesses it and controls it, and then goes out when it’s finished.
 That’s completely false.

-Same type of relationship – or similar type or relationship – a dream body [sic! mental body], it goes on forever, changing from moment to moment.
-So it could have a physical basis, a grosser physical basis, and it is labeled on that.
+It's a similar type or relationship between a mental body and its physical basis.
+A mental body goes on forever, changing from moment to moment.
+Sometimes it could have a grosser physical basis, and it is an imputation on that.
 So that gross body is also changing from moment to moment; it gets old, gets sick, dies.
-But what is labeled on it, although it is changing from moment to moment – don’t think that it’s static: it’s not like an atman; not like a soul – but that doesn’t grow old, that doesn’t die, and of course it doesn’t suffer.
-So this is not easy to understand.
+But the imputed phenomenon on it, the mental body, although it is changing from moment to moment as the body does different things – don’t think that it’s static: it’s not like an atman; not like a soul – but it doesn’t have any of the samsaric sufferings: it doesn't grow old and doesn’t die.
+This is not easy to understand.
 I said that in the beginning.
 It’s very difficult to understand, but that’s the key for understanding what happens when we become a liberated being if we’re not just going to stay in a pure land.

 But if we really – with bodhichitta – we want to come and work in this world and help others as much as possible, other people are going to see us.
 Ordinary people are going to see this gross body, and it will get old, etc. But our way of experiencing it is going to be in terms of this mental body with no suffering.
 And the big, big danger here is that we tend to think of this mental body like an atman, like a soul, that this is going to be a permanent static thing, and that’s what I want.
 And that is a hundred percent false.
 Static – never changing – and that’s what I want, the eternal life of that.
 And that’s a hundred percent wrong.
 So, if we are aiming for something like that, with the misconception of what it would be like to be an arhat, you’re never going to reach it.